eduardosasso/cosmic/README.md

 ```

 ## Usage
 Use `localhost` or `127.0.0.1` as the host to connect.
 In the database field, use `database-name.container` to select which container to use in Cosmos.
+No username or password required.

 Run SQL queries using cosmos syntax and any supported functions e.g.
 ```